06 Jul Better Birth; Eliminating Intrauterine Constraint

 What can be done about it?

 Body work during pregnancy can be very effective.
 An experienced chiropractor who is certified in the Webster Technique can be invaluable in helping your baby into the optimal fetal position.
 (Personally, I credit my rather fast second labor to my chiropractor!)
 The Webster technique is a specific chiropractic adjustment that eliminates sacral subluxation and improves nerve system function in the pelvis.
 (1) If there are continuous sacrum issues, I also recommend working with a skilled physical therapist who specializes in pregnancy related issues.
-In addition, yoga, with an emphasis on pelvic stability, can be extremely beneficial for the mother and baby.
-Not only will the mother experience some relief from the back pain of a misaligned pelvis, but the baby will have more freedom of movement.
+In addition, yoga, with an emphasis on pelvic stability, can be extremely beneficial for the pregnant person and their baby.
+Not only will they experience some relief from the back pain of a misaligned pelvis, but the baby will have more freedom of movement.